gdong42/grpc-mate/README.md

 ```
 Above we invoked `SayHello` method of `helloworld.Greeter` service, with JSON message of `helloworld.HelloRequest` type, and got a JSON message of `helloworld.HelloReply` type.

+Note the HTTP method is POST, the body is a JSON string, and the request path is of pattern `/v1/{serviceName}/{methodName}`.

 ## Configuration

 gRPC Mate is configured via a group of `GRPC_MATE_` prefixed Environment variables.
 They are